 Executive Summary, Foreword, and Synopsis.
 Please provide an 800-word executive summary with no directly quoted material, footnotes, images, or tables, which will also serve as a standalone document on the website; a 300-word foreword that will be signed by the Strategic Studies Institute (SSI) director upon final approval of the publication; and a 300- to 500-word synopsis that will follow the foreword in the monograph.

 Web Requirements.
 Please provide a 50-word teaser that will display with the cover image of the publication on the SSI website and provide potential readers with a reason to explore the work; and a 200-word synopsis that expands upon the 50-word teaser that will display on the webpage for the publication.

-- Author Biographical Information: Authors must submit a short paragraph with biographical information (50 words for article submissions; 300 words for monographs); avoid using bullets and acronyms.
+Author Biographical Information.
+Please provide a short paragraph with biographical information—300 words; avoid using bullets and acronyms.

 Human Subject Research Determination.
 If the manuscript involves data collection from, or about, living humans, prior to submission the author must provide a Human Subject Determination Form to the Human Subject Resource Representative.
 The form must indicate whether the research in question required review by an Institutional Review Board and, if so, show proper documentation regarding the Board’s determination.Formatting Requirements for Articles and Manuscripts Following Approval of Abstracts

 - Do not include a title page or abstract.

 - Write your article in English.